josephrexme/josephrex.me/content/post/2019-12-19-themed-years.md

 tags:
   - life
 ---
-In 2013 I got a journal with themed section and it felt so much like it was all shaped around my life.
+In 2013 I got a journal with themed sections and it felt so much like it was all shaped around my life.
 I don't have it anymore now but I loved the idea behind theming fragments of my life.
 <!--more-->